k0nsl/quotes.k0nsl.org/_posts/2017-05-03-psyhusky-got-itself-pwnt.md

 I don't think this is a troll; some people are genuinely this friggin' stupid!

-You just have to look at <a href="https://k0nsl.org/blog/other/the-desperate-face-of-a-holocaust-believer/" target="_blank">« The desperate face of a “Holocaust” Believer »</a> 😂
+You just have to look at <a href="https://k0nsl.org/blog/other/the-desperate-face-of-a-holocaust-believer/" target="_blank">« The desperate face of a “Holocaust” Believer »</a> in order to see how incredibly stupid these cretins are! 😂